Telecommunications in the Philippines: Liberalization

 Under the Ramos administration, a coalition named the Movement for Reliable and Efficient Phone System (MORE Phones) was formed with the goal of liberalizing the telecommunications industry.
 Until the mid-1990s, MORE Phones continued to pressure PLDT to be more transparent and accountable.
-Ricardo Manapat, who wrote about the illegitimate activities of the Marcoses and their cronies, wrote a follow-up report entitled "Wrong Number" the PLDT Telephone Monopoly."
+Ricardo Manapat, who wrote about the illegitimate activities of the Marcoses and their cronies, wrote a follow-up report entitled "Wrong Number: the PLDT Telephone Monopoly."
 The report revealed PLDT's questionable management practices as well as how the Cojuangco family controlled the company, despite owning only 1.6% of the total stock.

 As a countermeasure against PLDT's earlier attempts at refusing interconnection with its competitors, President Ramos signed an Executive Order 59 on 24 February 1993.
 EO 59 required interconnection among all authorized telecommunications companies, in order for subscribers on one operator to reach the subscribers of another.
 In the Senate, anti-monopoly bills were filed in the House of Representatives and it was reported that PLDT was the main target of these bills.
 The Congress had already approved nine telecom franchise, their applications pending at the NTC for provisional authority to operate international, cellular, or value-added services.
 This also led to the Congress controlling who could obtain a franchise.
 But PLDT would successfully block new entrants to the industry by filing various legal challenges.

 In 1994, the NTC and several other industry players devised the Service Area Scheme (SAS) This scheme was in response to imbalanced demand of telecom companies in urban areas over rural areas.The SAS attempted to allow companies to earn profits but also ensure that part of those profits would be channeled to serve less profitable areas.
 Companies were allocated both profitable and unprofitable areas to ensure operational viability and the provision of rural telephony.

-New players
+Prominent industry players

 Globe Telecom

-Globe Telecom (Globe) was a joint venture between Ayala Corporation and Singapore Telecommunications Limited (SingTel).
+Globe Telecom (Globe) is a joint venture between Ayala Corporation and Singapore Telecommunications Limited (SingTel).
 Globe was the first foreign company to be granted entry into the Philippine's liberalized market.
 In 1994, Globe launched its digital cellular services, pioneering the use of Global System for Mobile Communications Technology (GSM).
 In fact, Globe popularized the short messaging service (SMS) through adding it for free with their basic services.

-When the 1997 financial crisis stuck, there were two consolidations that happened in the industry.
-In June 2001, the Globe-Islacom Merger was completed.
+When the 1997 Asian financial crisis stuck, there were two consolidations that happened in the industry.
+In June 2001, the Globe-Islacom merger was completed.
 This merger resulted to providing improved services and a wider coverage for the two companies subscribers.

 Smart Communications

 Smart Communications (Smart) was the first company to enter the liberalised market.
 In September 1999, PLDT purchased Smart Communications absorbing it as a 100-percent owned subsidiary.
 Smart was financially supported by First Pacific.
-This partnership resulted to a rapid construction of Smart's network and more importantly, the subsidization of handsets.
-Smart was also authorised to offer both international gateway and cellular telephone services.
+This partnership resulted in the rapid construction of Smart's network and more importantly, the subsidization of handsets.
+Smart was also authorized to offer both international gateway and cellular telephone services.
 At the end of 2005, Smart became the largest cellular operator in the Philippines with over 15.4 million subscribers.